stevedonovan/lapp/readme.md

 flag 'help' value Bool(false)

 ```

+The `mony.lapp` test file in `examples` gives all the permutations possible
+with this version of Lapp.

 The real labour saving codegen option is to generate a struct which is initialized
 from lapp command-lines: